Day 2 – 12 August

 Everyone I’ve met was either asking where I am from, where I am going and/or I would like to rent a motorbike.
 Even people pruning plants at a hotel.
 She called out when I walked by if I wanted to rent a motorbike.
 After a few days of walking through muddy roads, puddles and not knowing how long more the road goes on for, I was actually prepared to consider that option.

-Aside: Speaking of puddles, here’s one for you.
+Aside: Speaking of puddles, here’s one for you – ‘Puddle’ boat.

 On my return journey from Tuk Tuk, after giving up on Tomok, I chanced upon a Citra convenience store.
 I noted that they sold more sunblocks there at lower prices.
 So I got another and some snacks.

 Another guy came up on a motorbike and asked where I was going and if I was traveling with some others.
 That border-lined on creepy so I said yes, I had a bunch of people back at the cottage.
+On hindsight, it was probably nothing except for him advertising for that restaurant.
 He then said that he has a restaurant down the road called Hot Chilli and we should visit soon.
 Hot Chilli incidentally is located along the short cut from Tuk Tuk to the section of Mas Cottage.
 So this must have been the ‘shorter route’ to town which the reception referred to.
 X_X

 The condition of this straight route is also considerably smoother with lesser pot holes.

 Not too long hopping over the pot holes and gingerly stepping over puddles, I came across a shop which said Coffee+ Ginger which sounded interesting.
 I was looking at it when a guy came out with a broom and he was a little too excited to see people.
 That should have been a signal.
-But no. He told me about some cats from a topic of ginger.
-So I kept asking what did the cats do about the ginger?
-Were they protecting it or fetching ginger in the night?
-So he said come up and he’ll show me the wild cats.
+But no. I can’t remember how we started talking about cats as he started telling me about the wild cats he has and how he wanted to show me where they were.
 I went up to a landing behind the shop.
 It was up some slippery stones.
 I expected to see some bengal cats or the like.
 I saw a normal grey cat with five kittens.
 He went into this long story about how he found them and how he is rearing them half wild.
 He must be a little lonely or demented.
 I listened and he was about to show me something else when I said I had to get back down and back to the cottage as there was a tour leaving.
 He continued talking even when we went back to the shop.
 I started backing out… and tried various ways to leave.
 The conversation actually led to how he needs funds to maintain the cats.
 So that was where it was leading to.
 Actually, even if it didn’t, I would have wanted to leave too.
 When he stopped to catch his breath after an animated show of how he tamed the cats, I jumped in and said I really had to go and ran out of them as fast as I could.
 Every time I walk past now, I have my earphones in and I’ll just wave and nod when he calls out.
 Pretty much what I do for everyone else.

 I remember passing a shop with homemade cakes when I was walking down to town.
 So I stopped by on the way back.
 The lady showed me a guestbook after I sat down for ginger lemon tea and a slice of banana cake which was cake of the day.
 The only cake.
 It was huge and the ginger tea was fantastic.
 Best I had.
 I paid 26,000 for both.
 She told me stories of her six children and one who died at 2 years old about 25 years ago.
 She died in her sleep apparently but was healthy otherwise.
 Then she asked if I wanted to go on a motorbike tour which her husband, Joe, can take me on for 300,000.
 [It was Joe’s Restaurant.]
 She said it’ll help them with six children at school and that it is not easy.